Row-clustering of a Point Process-valued Matrix: Supplementary Files

 for $r,r'=1,\cdots,R$, where $K_h(t)=h^{-1}K(t/h)$ is a kernel function with bandwidth $h$ and $g(x;h)=\int K_h(x-t)dt$ is an edge correction term.

 Matching \eqref{supeq:second-intensity} with \eqref{ES1}, we propose to estimate the covariance functions using,

-\section{Computational Details}
+\subsection{Computational Details}

-\subsection{ES Algorithm}
+\subsubsection{ES Algorithm}

 The Expectation-Solution (ES) algorithm \cite{elashoff2004algorithm,mclachlan2007algorithm} is a general extension of the Expectation-Maximization (EM) algorithm.
-It is an iterative approach built upon estimating equations which involves missing data or unobserved variables.
-In E-step of each iteration, ES calculates the conditional expectations of estimating equations given observed data and current parameter estimates.
+It is an iterative approach built upon estimating equations that involve missing data or unobserved variables.
+In the E-step of each iteration, ES calculates the conditional expectations of estimating equations given observed data and current parameter estimates.
 In S-step, it updates parameter values by finding the solutions to the expected estimating equations.
-Since the estimating equations can be constructed from a likelihood, a quasi-likelihood or other forms, the ES algorithm is more flexible and general than the EM algorithm which only takes the likelihood function.
-In particular, when estimating equations are well designed such that analytical solutions are available in S-step, ES may achieve an improved computational efficiency over EM algorithms that often involve expensive numerical optimizations of the expected log-likelihood within each M-step.
+Since the estimating equations can be constructed from a likelihood, a quasi-likelihood, or other forms, the ES algorithm is more flexible and general than the EM algorithm.
+In particular, when estimating equations are well designed such that analytical solutions are available in S-step, ES algorithm may achieve an improved computational efficiency over EM algorithms, which often involve expensive numerical optimizations of the expected log-likelihood in each M-step.

 We follow the notations and expressions in \cite{elashoff2004algorithm}.
-Let $\bm{y}$ denote the observed data vector, $\bm{z}$ denote the unobserved data, and $\bm{x}=\{\bm{y},\bm{z}\}$ be the complete-data vector.
+Let $\bm{y}$ denote the observed data vector, $\bm{z}$ denote the unobserved data, and $\bm{x}=\{\bm{y},\bm{z}\}$ be the complete-data.
 Let $\bm{\Omega}$ denote a $d$-dimensional vector of parameters.
 Given $d$-dimensional estimating equations with the complete data as:

 the ES algorithm entails a linear decomposition like: